Lost Species: Frequently Asked Questions

 rediscovery site, would suffice as proof of a rediscovery.

-Most importantly, our top 25 most wanted lost species are flagships for conservation and represent genuine opportunities for conservation action with local partners on the ground (or in the water, as the case may be).
+Most importantly, our most wanted lost species serve as flagships for conservation and represent genuine opportunities for conservation action with local partners on the ground (or in the water, as the case may be).

 Q. HOW DID YOU SELECT YOUR TOP “MOST WANTED” LISTS BY GROUPS OF SPECIES?

-Our top “most wanted” lists by groups of species include those species that have been lost to science for at least a decade (and often for much longer!) and, like our top 25 most wanted lost species, may be lost for a variety of reasons.
-We worked with various IUCN Species Survival Commission specialist groups and other partners to determine these lists of flagship species.
+Our priority lists (such as the top 10 most wanted birds, the top 10 most wanted fishes, or the list of lost sharks) for groups of species include those species that have been lost to science for at least a decade (and often for much longer!) and, like our broader most wanted lost species list, may be lost for a variety of reasons.
+Some of our taxa-specific lists were developed with various IUCN Species Survival Commission specialist groups and other partners.
 In some cases, biologists may be actively out searching—or interested in going out to search—for these species.
-In other cases, these species represent the kinds of compelling stories that can help raise their group’s public profile, even if nobody is out actively looking.
+In other cases, these stories represent the kinds of compelling stories that can help raise their group’s public profile, even if nobody is out actively looking.
 They represent a broad geographical reach and may present opportunities for inspiring conservation action.

 Q. HOW ARE LOST LEGENDS DIFFERENT FROM OTHER LOST SPECIES?

-Our lost legends are those that are, in all likelihood, extinct (and are often declared as such on the IUCN Red List of Threatened Species) and are considered long-shots for rediscovery, but they live on in our collective imagination.
+Our lost legends are those that are, in all likelihood, Extinct (and are often declared as such on the IUCN Red List of Threatened Species) and are considered long-shots for rediscovery, but they live on in our collective imagination.
 Think Tasmanian Tiger and Ivory-billed Woodpecker—species that we hear about every few years when rumors of sightings make the headlines.
-Unlike the legends list, our top 25 most wanted lost species list doesn’t include any species that have been classified Extinct by the IUCN Red List of Threatened Species.
+Unlike the legends list, Re:wild's most wanted lost species list doesn’t include any species that have been classified Extinct by the IUCN Red List of Threatened Species.

 Q. IS RE:WILD REALLY GOING OUT AND LOOKING FOR ALL OF THESE SPECIES?